-Though integral to the game for years, "denying" allied creeps (killing them to deny the enemy the cash reward) was originally a glitch.
+Though integral to the game for years, "denying" allied creeps (killing them to deny the enemy the cash and experience reward) was originally an unintended feature.

 Creep stacking is a method where a player draws the aggression of neutral creeps to make another stack of them spawn in the same camp at the minute mark, when all empty camps will respawn.
 Though originally a glitch, this is such an integral part of DotA that removing it was unthinkable.

 Although since removed, Valve at one point stated that the technique known as "fountain hooking" would be left in the game.
 Fountain hooking refers to aggressively teleporting or dragging an enemy into their opponent's fountain, where the high damage will likely assure an Instant Kill.
 While it's most well known with Pudge and Chen, it was possible with a small handful of other heroes as well, such as second-runners, Magnus and Io, who, on one hand, are even harder to pull it off with, but on the other, are potentially capable of grabbing multiple people and returning to the fight afterwards respectively.

 Baleful Polymorph: Lion, Rhasta, and the item Scythe of Vyse can turn an enemy hero into frogs, chickens and pigs, respectively.

 Beauty Equals Goodness: The more humanoid, attractive females are all on the side of Radiant.
 Dire gets the more non-humanoid ones, ambiguous-looking (Mortred) or Evil Is Sexy ones (Akasha).
 Though the Radiant itself isn't 100% Good mostly and also has its share of non-humanoid ones (eg: Slithice).